 Algoverse submits student work to NeurIPS, ICML, ICLR, ACL, and EMNLP workshop tracks and maintains a 68-73% acceptance rate.
 In 2025, 230 students had papers accepted to NeurIPS alone.
 These are the same venues where researchers from the world's leading AI labs present their work.

 BLAST AI submits to lower-tier venues such as ICTC and some IEEE conferences.
-These are real conferences, and having any publication is better than having none.
-But in terms of research credibility, name recognition, and impact on college or graduate school applications, there is a significant difference between a NeurIPS workshop paper and a publication at a lower-tier venue.
+In terms of research credibility, name recognition, and impact on applications, a publication at these venues does not carry meaningful weight compared to a NeurIPS workshop paper.

 For students who want a publication that admissions officers at MIT, Stanford, or Carnegie Mellon will immediately recognize, Algoverse is the only option between the two.